ntamiegbe/netflix-clone/README.md

 Users can see similar movies to the one they are viewing.

 Technologies:
-React
+React,
-Vanilla CSS
+Vanilla CSS,
-Axios
+Axios,
-TMDB API
+TMDB API,
-Firebase
+Firebase,

 Getting Started
 To get started with this app, follow these steps: